trian-gles/altar_2021/README.md

 For additionally command line options, use `-h`

 ## Single Player Launch
-Altar can be performed or practiced in a single player mode, or in a multiplayer mode with any number of performers.
+Altar can be performed/practiced in a single player mode, or in a multiplayer mode with any number of performers.
 For single player select this option in the start menu and the piece will begin.

 ## Multiplayer Launch